 Representativeness refers to the degree to which a sample or set of samples estimates the characteristics of a target population.
-For the chemical analysis of environmental samples, representativeness is a usually a qualitative parameter that is dependent upon the design of the field sampling program and laboratory methods (e.g., subsampling techniques).
+For the chemical analysis of environmental samples, representativeness is a usually a qualitative parameter that depends on the design of the field sampling program and laboratory methods (e.g., subsampling techniques).
 An evaluation of representativeness would include an assessment of laboratory holding time and method blank data.
-For example, samples that are not properly preserved or that are analyzed beyond acceptable holding times may not provide representative data.
+For example, samples that are not properly preserved or analyzed beyond acceptable holding times may not provide representative data.